kksingh069/python-dsa/README.md

 # Python Data Structures and Algorithms

-No non-sense solutions to common Data Structure and Algorithm questions in Python.
+Solutions to common Data Structure and Algorithm questions in Python.

 ### Data Structures